Fire And Destruction At Europes Biggest Sand Dune - UrduPoint

 This year, the forests are ablaze, sending up thick clouds of smoke that blot out the sun as they drift over the ocean or towards the city of Bordeaux, 60 kilometres (36 miles) to the north east.

-Around 6,500 hectares (16,000 acres) of forest have burned so far near the dune -- an area 12 km long and 7.0 km wide -- with another 12,800 hectares lost to a separate and bigger fire further inland to the east.
+Around 6,500 hectares (16,000 acres) of forest have burned near the dune -- an area 12 km long and 7.0 km wide -- with another 12,800 hectares lost to a separate and bigger fire further inland in the Gironde region.

+"For people from here, it's heart-breaking," fire service spokesman Matthieu Jomain told AFP.

+"For visitors used to coming to this part of the Gironde it's completely disorienting, and obviously we share this feeling as firefighters," he added.

+Around 2,000 of them are battling around the clock to bring the twin infernos under control, backed by helicopters and Canadair fire planes which swoop down into the ocean to fill their tanks.

 "We were faced with a wall of fire that was 40-50 metres high.
-It was a tinderbox," fire service spokesman Matthieu Jomain told AFP on Tuesday from a blackened area next to the dune.
+It was a tinderbox," Jomain explained from a burned out area on Tuesday.

-"There were sparks being carried several hundred metres by the wind," he added.

-Around 2,000 firefighters are battling round the clock to bring the infernos under control, backed by helicopters and Canadair fire planes which swoop down into the ocean to fill their tanks.

 "The firemen rang the doorbell to tell us we had to evacuate right away and then the police arrived five minutes later and told us the same thing," a pensioner told AFP as he left with his partner and pets in a car.

-- 'Amazing' firefighters - At least five campsites have been destroyed by the flames, including one that featured in a popular recent series of French comedy films called "Camping".
+- 'Amazing' firefighters - At least five campsites have been destroyed by the flames, including one that featured in a hit recent series of French comedy films called "Camping".

 "I had a message from a fireman saying 'we're sorry'," the director of the gutted "Camping de la Dune" site, Franck Couderc, told BFM television.